 Giza Necropolis | The Site of the Pyramids of Giza

 The Giza Necropolis is one of the most popular attractions in Egypt, with millions of visitors each year.
-Home to the Pyramids of Giza and many other ancient monuments, it is also a UNESCO Heritage Site and one of the Seven Wonders of the World.
+It is an iconic archaeological site, famous for housing the three massive pyramids, the Great Sphinx, and a variety of other structures and monuments that are some of the most recognizable and historically significant in the world.
 Before you plan a visit, read on to find out more about what you will find at the Giza Necropolis.

 What is the Giza Necropolis?